 Trips

-Throughout the year, pupils have the opportunity to go on a variety of visits including a residential trip to France.
+Throughout the year, pupils have the opportunity to go on a variety of visits including a residential trip to Spain.

 Homework

 Homework, which helps pupils practise their learning, is set on a Friday and is due in on the following Thursday.
 It will usually involve an English and Maths activity along with weekly spellings.
-Pupils are also expected to read daily and independently record this in class on a daily basis.
-We also require pupils to practise their times tables ready for their weekly tests.
+Pupils are also expected to read three times a week and independently record this in class on a daily basis.
+We also require pupils to practise their times tables on Times tables Rockstars.

 Curriculum information